bmeck/I-D/javascript-mjs/draft.md

 For both categories, the media types are updated to reference {{ECMA-262}}.
 In addition, a new file extension of .mjs is added to the list of file extensions with the restriction that contents should be parsed using the Module goal.
 Finally, the {{HTML}} specification uses "text/javascript" as the default media type of ECMAScript when preparing script tags; therefore, "text/javascript" intended usage is to be moved from OBSOLETE to COMMON.

 These changes are to be reflected in the IANA Media Types registry in accordance with {{RFC6838}}.
-The outdated note stating that the "text/javascript" media type has been "OBSOLETED in favor of application/javascript" is to be removed, listing this document as the reference.
+All registrations will point to this document as reference.
+The outdated note stating that the "text/javascript" media type has been "OBSOLETED in favor of application/javascript" is to be removed.
+The outdated note stating that the "text/ecmascript" media type has been "OBSOLETED in favor of application/ecmascript" is to be removed.
+IANA is requested to add the note "OBSOLETED in favor of text/javascript" to all registrations except "text/javascript".

 ## Common JavaScript Media Types